Title: A Watcher's Word

 “Rupert Giles: The last Active Watcher.
 What an intriguing fellow you are,” continued de Groot.

 Buffy was dismayed to the pit of her stomach at such an unbelievably dumb thing he was doing.
-He should have been the other side of the city, buying a ticket for somewhere fast and expensive and yet he thought one sword could make a difference?
-Giles walked through the ranks of the Pokarroh demons impassively.
-They looked a little confused at their inability to detect the intruder their master was addressing.
+He should have been the other side of the city, buying a ticket for somewhere fast and expensive and yet he was and thinking one sword could make a difference?
+Giles walked through the ranks of the Pokarroh demons impassively as they looked confused at their inability to detect the intruder their master was addressing.

 Buffy shot a pleading look to Robin to try and keep Giles safe and he nodded imperceptibly.